 All AutoCAD associate's degree programs require completion of a number of general education courses such as English, math and the life sciences, in addition to the core curriculum.
 Core course titles may include the following:

 - Advanced customization

-For individuals who want to continue their educations beyond the associate's degree level, there are several options.
+Individuals who want to study beyond the associate's degree level have several options.
 Students may enroll in bachelor's degree programs that focus on fields which rely heavily on AutoCAD software.
-Interior design, architecture, civil engineering and environmental engineering are a few examples such fields.
+Interior design, architecture, civil engineering and environmental engineering are a few examples of such fields.

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for drafters were expected to be slower than average from 2010-2020 (www.bls.gov).
 The median annual salary for mechanical drafters was $50,360 in May 2012, as indicated by BLS data.
 At the same time, electrical and electronics drafters earned an average of $55,700 and 'all other' drafters earned $46,110.